About Sarah

 Projects

-- Operationally managing and deploying a public cloud platform facilitating reproducible computational environments for research and education
+- Operated and maintained a public cloud platform delivering reproducible, containerised computing environments for research and education at scale.

 - https://github.com/carpentries-incubator/fair-research-software